infodusha/define-html/README.md

 Define custom element to import in html

+# Motivation

+When using vanilla HTML + CSS we sometimes want to split HTML on files but do not use powerful and hard solutions

 # Usage

 Add link to preload external html file and define-html script in `head`: